SuwannaTruss/timecoin/README.md

   SUPER_SECRET=xxxx

 - create a database timecoin in your mysql
-- run: npm run migrate
+- run: npm run migrate;
--